History of UK Racketlon

 2014 to 2018: The World Championships & Building Onwards

 UK hosts Singles World Championships

 Perhaps our boldest move was the plan to host the 2014 Singles World Championships, the premier Racketlon tournament in the world.
 With outside tennis part of our chosen venue, the FIR had to shift the World Championships to August from its usual November slot in the calender.
-381 players (4865 entries) descended on the UK in our biggest ever event in the UK, hosted at the Surrey Sports Park.
-A fantastic team of volunteers, led by Leone McKinley ensured that the tournament ran like clockwork, built on the work of the UK Racketlon team, led by the trio of Duncan Stahl, Keith Lesser & Ray Jordan.
+381 players (486 entries) descended on the UK in our biggest ever event in the UK, hosted at the Surrey Sports Park.
+A fantastic team of volunteers, led by Leone McKinley ensured that the tournament ran like clockwork, built on the work of the UK Racketlon team, led by the trio of Duncan Stahl, Keith Lesser & Ray Jordan, and one very stressed "Official Metereologist" James Pope.
 All the draws from the event can be found here.